Fire and rescue services

 Hazards include:

-All vehicles must carry:
+All vehicles must carry the following:

 If your vehicle isn't fully equipped, authorities could fine you.